Connect With Us

 Parking Lot Car Theft

 Every year several thefts occur from vehicles parked in campus lots.
-In an effort to stop this problem, the NCCC Campus Security Department has increased its surveillance of parking lots; but we cannot cover all areas at the same time.
+In an effort to stop this problem, the NCCC Public Safety Department has increased its surveillance of parking lots; but we cannot cover all areas at the same time.
 It's up to YOU to aid in this problem, and help us to make sure your vehicle is not a target for crime.
 The following preventative actions will help curb theft from our parking lots:

 - Always lock your vehicle and remove the keys.
 This will reduce your chance of having your car stolen, and reduce the temptation of a basically honest person from entering your car.
 Most car thieves don't need to break in.
 They usually enter through unlocked doors; and many cases, find keys in the ignition.
 The most frequently stolen vehicle is the one left unlocked.
 Remember: Vehicle thefts can happen anywhere!